-You experience dozens of opportunities every single day.
-Should you help out at your son's school, should you visit your daughter this weekend at college, what about saying yes to the extra hours in building your business, then there is that new business workshop you've been thinking about signing up for, and what about the volunteer committee at church that needs help…
+You experience dozens of Yes OR No opportunities every single day.
+Should you help out at your son's school, should you visit your daughter this weekend at college, what about saying yes to the extra hours in building your business, then there is that new personal development workshop you've been thinking about signing up for, and what about the volunteer committee at church that needs help…

 How do you know when to say yes and when to say no?
-We would like to share with you a simple four step process that can take you from confusion to clarity when faced with multiple opportunities.
+I'm sharing a simple four step process that can take you from confusion to clarity when faced with multiple opportunities.

 1. Is this opportunity something YOU want to do?